severalnines/docs/components.rst

 CMON Database
 ++++++++++++++

 The CMON database is the persistent store for all monitoring data collected from the managed nodes, as well as all ClusterControl meta data (e.g. what jobs there are in the queue, backup schedules, backup statuses, etc.).
-ClusterControl CMONAPI contains logic to query the CMON DB, e.g. for cluster statistics that is presented in the ClusterControl UI.

 The CMON Controller requires a MySQL database running on ``mysql_hostname`` as defined in CMON configuration file.
 The database name and user is 'cmon' and is immutable.
 The CMON database dump files are shipped together with the CMON Controller package and can be found under ``/usr/share/cmon`` once it is installed.

 MySQL user 'cmon' needs to have proper access to CMON database by performing following grant: